Greece offers new proposals to avert default, creditors see hope

 Tsipras said the ball was back in the creditors' court and they should provide a deal that would make Greece's huge debts affordable.
 "We are seeking a comprehensive and viable solution that will be followed by a strong growth package and at the same time render the Greek economy viable," he told reporters.

-The cash-starved country must repay the IMF 1.6 billion euros by June 30 or be declared in default, potentially triggering a bank run and capital controls.
+The cash-starved country must repay the IMF 1.6 billion euros (£1.15 billion) by June 30 or be declared in default, potentially triggering a bank run and capital controls.

 Jeroen Dijsselbloem, chairman of the euro zone finance ministers, known as the Eurogroup, described the new Greek document as comprehensive and "a basis to really restart the talks".
 He said negotiations in the coming days would show whether the numbers added up.